oluckyman/vizzuality-bicycle-map/README.md

   - [ ] Style as in Figma
   - [ ] Search country by name
   - [ ] List only countries with bicycle networks
-- [ ] There is a search input that affects both the list and the map:
+- [x] There is a search input that affects both the list and the map:
-  - [ ] The search is performed against the name of the networks and name of the operating companies.
+  - [x] The search is performed against the name of the networks and name of the operating companies.
-  - [ ] The keyword is stored in the URL (e.g. ?search=velib).
+  - [x] The keyword is stored in the URL (e.g. ?search=velib).
-  - [ ] When reloading the page, the filter is still applied.
+  - [x] When reloading the page, the filter is still applied.
+  - [ ] Style as in Figma
+  - [ ] Debounce when typing
+  - [ ] BONUS: Highlight search terms
 - [ ] BONUS: There is a way to centre and zoom the map around the user's location
 - [ ] BONUS: The list of networks is paginated